kagisearch/kagi-docs/docs/orion/features/custom-blocklists.md

 ## Blocklist Syntax

 Orion follows the Adblock Plus standard for its blocklist syntax, this means any filters created for Adblock Plus are compatible with Orion.
-You can learn how to create your own blocklists by following this [step-by-step guide](https://adblockplus.org/filter-cheatsheet), or visit the full [blocklist syntax reference](https://help.adblockplus.org/hc/en-us/articles/360062733293-How-to-write-filters) for more technical details.
+You can learn how to create your own blocklists by following the [step-by-step guide](https://adblockplus.org/filter-cheatsheet), or visit the full [blocklist syntax reference](https://help.adblockplus.org/hc/en-us/articles/360062733293-How-to-write-filters) for more technical details.

 Note: Snippet filters are not supported.